 My friends have been into some pretty cool stuff lately:

 I am not going to try to explain exactly how all of these things collided in my brain so that I ran out the back door and started picking nasturtiums to make nasturtium pesto right away.
-But consider: useful things that are simple to prepare, pesto of a different stripe, hunting beautiful weeds, thinking ahead to what I might keep in the new freezer that will arrive at our house next week . . .
+But consider: (1) useful things that are simple to prepare, (2) pesto of a different stripe, (3) hunting weeds, and (4) thinking ahead to what I might keep in the new freezer that will arrive at our house next week . . .

 Boom!
 Nasturtium pesto.

-It took all of twenty minutes to make, including the picking.
+It took all of twenty minutes to make this, including picking the leaves.
 (That’s a fraction of the time it will take to finish this post.
 Having a blog is a funny thing.)
 I threw in some of the pickled nasturtium pods (California Capers) I made last summer.
 They’re a nice addition, but by no means necessary.
 You can just pick some tender nasturtium leaves and get busy.

 4 cups packed nasturtium leaves, plus a handful of nasturtium flowers